 The life of Poe

-Poe’s own short, violent and unhappy life adds to his mystique.
-After a youth dominated by rebelliousness, poverty and alcoholism, he married his 13 year old cousin Virginia Clemm in 1836, and died at the the age of 40, 13 years later.
+Poe’s own short, violent and unhappy life adds to the intrigue that surrounds him.
+After a youth dominated by rebelliousness, poverty and alcoholism, he married his 13 year old cousin Virginia Clemm in 1836, and died 13 years later at the age of 40.

 Despite the lasting and immediate fame that The Raven brought him, he was one of the first western writers to try and make a living out of their literary works alone, and lived a life of destitution for the most part as a result.

-During the last 4 years of his life, however, he was a celebrity in the USA and beyond, and was known by many as “the Raven” in honour of the poem.
+During the last 4 years of his life however, he was a celebrity in the United States and beyond, and was known by many as “the Raven” in honour of the poem.
 His own sepulchral pale and dark-haired appearance only added to the air of the gothic around him in an age where photographs were starting to become popular.

-The Raven has been analysed to death in the century and a half since its publication, and an almost limitless number of interpretations and meanings have been found in Poe’s words.
-What is certain, however, are the themes of loss, creeping madness, and the terrible human desire to both forget and remember what we have lost at the same time have captured audiences for well over 150 years.
+In the century and a half since its publication, The Raven has been analysed heavily, and an almost limitless number of interpretations and meanings have been found in Poe’s words.
+What is certain are the themes of loss, creeping madness and the terrible human desire to both forget and remember what we have lost at the same time have captured audiences for well over 150 years.